Supported on: Android SDK 1.0.33+

 Configuration in Console

-In the onboarding flow editor, add a LOCATION field to a form step and configure:
+In the onboarding flow editor, add a location field to a form step and configure:

 | Option | Description | Default |